simeonkr/HaGL/doc/Overview.md

 <img src="images/noise_grid.png" alt="noise_grid" width=50% height=50% />

+(The library provides `fromImageInteractive` as an alternative to `fromImage`, which additionally supports interactive panning and zooming of the image.)

 By combining appropriately scaled noise in various ways, we can create procedurally generated content such as this terrain map: